 So how is the GHE of Earth calculated again?
 Right, by including SW reflectivity (aka albedo = 0.3) and assuming there was no LW reflectivity.
 There is one basic rule to avoid the most fundamental beginner's mistake.
 And how does super sophisticated, "settled" climate science deal with it, right at it's foundation?
 It jumps right in!
 Really, you can not make this up.

 ((1-0.3)/1 * 342 / 5.67e-8)^0.25 = 255K

-I am dealing with the mess this causes throughout the site, but here would like to point out a specific perspective on this blunder, since it will open up some interesting perspectives.
+I am dealing with the mess this causes throughout the site, but here I would like to point out a specific view, since it will open up some interesting perspectives.
 With this basic approach we can not just calculate the theoretic temperature of Earth, but also that of other celestial bodies, most notably the moon.

 The surface temperature of the moon causes a lot of confusion, since there is a huge spread between day and night side.
 Over 99% of the radiation emitted is from the hot day side and almost none by comparison from the night side.
 Radiation is a function of temperature by the power of 4.
 Doubling the temperature means 16times as much radiation.
 Equally if you have two surfaces, one 16times smaller but twice has hot as the other, they will emit the same amount of radiation.